Moshe Arbel

+Moshe Arbel (מֹשֶׁה אַרְבֵּל; born 26 December 1983) is an Israeli Haredi rabbi and politician.
+He currently serves as an MK for Shas.
+He previously served as the Minister of Interior, having been appointed a permanent replacement for Aryeh Deri, who was disqualified from holding the offices by the Israeli Supreme Court.
+Arbel previously served as Minister of Health between April and October 2023.

 Biography

 Arbel was born to Ilana and Rahmim.
 His father was deputy chairman of the Petah Tikva religious council and a Shas activist.
 He was educated at the Sha'arit Yisrael Talmud Torah and the Nahlat David yeshiva.
 During his national service in the Israel Defense Forces he served in a Home Front Command unit for identifying casualties.
 He was subsequently ordained as a rabbi, and went on to study law at Ono Academic College.
 He was a legal intern at Ramla court and carried out reserve duty as a military prosecutor in the Judea and Samaria office of the Military Advocate General.

 Between 2006 and 2013 he was director of the Keter Shalom institute.
 During the term of the nineteenth Knesset (2013–2015), he worked as a legal advisor to the Shas party and for MK Yoav Ben-Tzur.
 He was placed on the honorary sixty-fifth place on the Shas list for the 2015 Knesset elections.
 In 2018 he was appointed temporary head of the Ministry of Religious Services due to the illness of minister David Azulai.